About the Nerman Museum

 The Nerman Museum of Contemporary Art is an integral part of Johnson County Community College.
-And as such, it is a public institution governed by the college and its publicly elected Board of Trustees (see Mission).
+As such, it is a public institution governed by the college and its publicly elected board of trustees (see Mission).

 In 2003, Jerry and Margaret Nerman made a pledge (naming opportunity) of $1.5 million to assist in funding the construction of a contemporary art museum on the campus of JCCC.
-Jerry and Margaret Nerman (along with their son Lewis) are among the area’s most prominent collectors of contemporary art.
-Jerry Nerman often expresses his collecting philosophy as “the three s’s” – search, secure, and share.
-And the Nerman family frequently host visitors to their homes to view their collection.
+Jerry and Margaret Nerman (along with their son, Lewis) are among the area’s most prominent collectors of contemporary art.

-Construction of the approximately $15 million Nerman Museum was realized through Johnson County Community College funding, with support from the Nerman Family, the M.R. & Evelyn Hudson Foundation, the Ewing Marion Kauffman Foundation, Marti & Tony Oppenheimer, Richard I. & Jeanne S. Galamba, Barton P. & Mary D. Cohen, Dean E. Thompson, Irma Starr, Carl & Lee McCaffree, Jim & Mary Tearney, and Joseph & Margery Lichtor.
+Construction of the approximately $15 million Nerman Museum was realized through Johnson County Community College funding with support from the Nerman family, the M.R. and Evelyn Hudson Foundation, the Ewing Marion Kauffman Foundation, Marti and Tony Oppenheimer, Richard I. and Jeanne S. Galamba, Barton P. and Mary D. Cohen, Dean E. Thompson, Irma Starr, Carl and Lee McCaffree, Jim and Mary Tearney, Bruce Hartman, and Joseph and Margery Lichtor.

 The elegant, minimalist building was designed by architect Kyu Sung Woo and is clad in Kansas limestone.
-Throughout the museum’s two levels are ten expansive galleries for temporary exhibitions and the permanent collection.
-Additionally, the museum houses the 200 seat Hudson Auditorium, Café Tempo, two classrooms, a Museum Store, a New Media Gallery, and art storage and preparation spaces.
-The museum boasts two lobbies – the impressive Cantilever Entrance (featuring a dazzling 60,000 white LED installation by artist Leo Villareal) and the glass and metal Atrium Lobby.
+Throughout the museum’s two levels are 11 expansive galleries for temporary exhibitions and the permanent collection.
+Additionally, the museum houses the 200-seat Hudson Auditorium, Café Tempo, two classrooms, and art storage and preparation spaces.
+The museum boasts two lobbies – the impressive cantilever entrance (featuring a dazzling 60,000 white LED installation by artist Leo Villareal) and the glass and metal Atrium lobby.

-The museum’s permanent collection is comprised of works gifted by Marti and Tony Oppenheimer and the Oppenheimer Brothers Foundation.
-Art from Johnson County Community College’s Permanent Collection (acquired largely through JCCC’s annual acquisition fund) supplement the Oppenheimer Collection on view in the permanent collection galleries.
+The museum’s permanent collection comprises works gifted by Marti and Tony Oppenheimer and the Oppenheimer Brothers Foundation, as well as gifts made possible by the Barton P. and Mary Davidson Cohen Charitable Trust.
+Art from Johnson County Community College’s permanent collection (acquired largely through JCCC’s annual acquisition fund) supplements the Oppenheimer and Cohen collections on view in the permanent collection galleries.